Are you a Metro Mind?

 Registering for the competition

-Students, if you are interested in entering the competition, ask your Grade, Science, Maths, Visual Arts or Technology teacher to register on your behalf.
+Students, if you are interested in entering the competition and your school is located in Sydney’s city and south west area*, ask your Grade, Science, Maths, Visual Arts or Technology teacher to register on your behalf.

 The teacher who registers your team will then become the coordinating teacher for your school.
 If you are a home school student, then your parent can register as a coordinating teacher.